 - Tweak your old articles once in a while to make them relevant to current times.

 - Improve site load speed, because people hate to wait.
-Your web host plays a big role in your site’s load time, so remember to find the best web hosting for your site.
+Your web host plays a big role on your site’s load time, so remember to find the best web hosting for your site.

 Whether or not your site responds is important for the Google search algorithm.
 Otherwise, it won’t be well ranked.
-In addition, Google has been urging webmasters to provide support from its websites for AMP (Accelerated Mobile Pages), or else it might lose any what is SEO points.
+In addition , Google has been urging webmasters to provide support from its websites for AMP (Accelerated Mobile Pages), or else it might lose any SEO points.

 It is also recommended that you begin to extend your online presence through videos or even podcasts except for simple articles and written material.
 This will turn you into a multimedia company, something that SEO loves Google.